Norm of the no-boundary state: Introduction

-Recall that in worldsheet string theory the two-point function of on-shell vertex operators is delicately finite, with a zero mode volume canceling against the volume of a residual $SO(1,1)$ boost symmetry that preserves the insertions~\cite{Erbin:2019uiz}, while three- and higher-point functions completely fix the noncompact part of the residual conformal invariance on the sphere.
-For de Sitter (in general dimensions), assuming suitable vertex operators exist, inserting two or more into the overlap~\eqref{E:main} leads to an unnormalized equal-time cosmological correlator, soaking up the noncompact residual symmetry by a similar argument.

 Another route to obtaining a finite norm is to let the ``vertex operators'' be the endpoints of worldlines joined through the Euclidean cap of the no-boundary state.
 We assume that the endpoints can be suitably dressed to give a gauge-invariant operator.
-We then study this case using a simple observer model for the worldline due to~\cite{Witten:2023xze}, and accrue evidence that this norm is large, positive, and finite, going as the exponential of the horizon entropy in the presence of the observer described by this worldline.
+We then study this case using a simple observer model for the worldline due to~\cite{Witten:2023xze}, defined with a continuous energy spectrum so that the observer entropy is infinite, and accrue evidence that this norm is large and positive, going as the exponential of the horizon entropy in the presence of the observer described by this worldline.
+A peculiar feature of our result is that the infinite observer entropy is important to cancel out the volume of a residual $SO(1,1)$ symmetry.
+An observer with finite entropy, such as that studied in~\cite{Maldacena:2024spf}, would not lead to a nonzero norm.
+The physics of this result is unclear.
+Perhaps observers which survive to the infinite future have `infinite resolution' and hence infinite entropy.

-In both of these cases, inserting field operators or endpoints of worldlines, the common feature is that we fix the residual conformal symmetry by studying a suitable unnormalized cosmological correlator.
+In the settings above, inserting field operators or endpoints of worldlines, the common feature is that we fix the residual conformal symmetry by studying a suitable unnormalized cosmological correlator.
 These insertions are required in order to achieve nonzero correlations at one-loop order.